 The legislature debated enfranchising women on 15 March 1892 and ultimately defeated the motion in a vote of thirteen to ten.
 The WCTU continued to advocate women's municipal suffrage in the coming year, but encountered much opposition from the press and some government officials.
 The Evening Telegram, for example, published an article on 20 April 1893 announcing “we have no word of sympathy or encouragement for those ladies who would voluntarily unsex themselves, and, for the sake of obtaining a little temporary notoriety, plunge into the troubled waters of party politics.”

 The House of Assembly raised the issue again on 4 May 1893, but rejected it for a second time by a vote of 17 to 14.
 Defeated, the WCTU decided to focus its energies on charitable and missionary work rather than pursue women's suffrage any further.
 The topic, however, did not entirely disappear from the public consciousness.
-As countries around the world granted women the vote in the coming years – including New Zealand (1893), Australia (1902), Great Britain (1918), Canada (1918), and the United States (1920) – various Newfoundland and Labrador clubs and societies held debates and lectures on women's suffrage.
+As countries around the world granted women the vote in the coming years – including New Zealand (1893), Australia (1902), Great Britain (1918), Canada (1918), and the United States (1920) – various Newfoundland clubs and societies held debates and lectures on women's suffrage.

 Ladies' Reading Room